HOME | Woodstock 1960s | Woodstock

 |

-and today, the Goths, the Punks and the Woostock Generation. |
+and today, the Goths, the Punks and the Woodstock Generation. |

 The phrase "Woodstock Festival" was used as early as the 1950s for events.
 When the hippies began to "overrun" the town and some objected, the word Festival was down played for a few years.
 Sort of a conservative Boozers vs. hip Stoners thing.
-Then in 1969 ,the word Festival was revived and rumors of a big "Woodstock Festival" begin circulating.
+Then in 1969, the word Festival was revived and rumors of a big "Woodstock Festival" begin circulating.
 Woodstock not having the infrastructure to handle a huge crowd, ultimately caused the '69 Woodstock Concert to be held on Yasgur's farm in Bethel, New York.
 "Three days of Peace and Music" AKA: Woodstock Music & Art Fair |

 Landy